 Additionally, political crises in Turkey -like the coup attempt in 2016- or economic issues caused by the pandemic, politics, natural disasters (or similar other sources) may lead investors to sell their property quickly.
 Such reasons reducing demand can also pave the way for speculators to enter the market.

-The depreciation of the Turkish lira in the last few years, the inflation rates, and the rise in the housing prices in Turkey suggest that there is a reasonable increase instead of the real estate bubble.
+The depreciation of the Turkish lira in the last few years, the inflation rates, and the rise in the housing prices in Turkey suggest a reasonable increase instead of the real estate bubble.

 According to the latest Residential Property Price Index (2021/March) published by the Turkish Central Bank, residential property prices increased around 32% compared to the previous year.
 The inflation rate for the same period is 16% compared to the year 2020 based on the Turkish Statistical Institute (2021/March).